Consumer choice: Behavioral economics

-Thirdly, it is less likely a consumer would stay rational and make the choice which maximize his/her utility.
-Sometime, they can be irrational and may make impulsive purchases.
-Consumption behavior has traditionally been heavily influenced by the act of buying on the spur of the moment.
+Thirdly, it is not always likely that a consumer would stay rational and make the choice which maximizes their utility.
+Sometimes, individuals are irrational.
+For example, a consumer making impulsive purchases is not a rational choice.
 The rise of the internet and social networks may cause changes in consumer behavior, resulting in more planned and sensible purchase processes.

-Fourthly, humans can be reluctant to spend cash on particular things because they have preconceived boundaries on how much they can afford to spend on 'luxuries,' according to their mental accounting.
+Fourthly, individuals can be reluctant to spend cash on particular items because they have preconceived boundaries on how much they can afford to spend on 'luxuries,' according to their mental accounting.

 Lastly, it is not easy to separate products in the market.
 Some items, such as an electronic car or a refrigerator, are only purchased occasionally and cannot be mathematically divided.

 Example: homogeneous divisible goods

 Consider an economy with two types of homogeneous divisible goods, traditionally called X and Y.